jeremyrchow/github-as-a-distribution-service/things_to_cover.md

+# Overview / Scope
+For downloading from a 3rd party repository you don't have push permissions for, then pushing your changes to your own personal repository.

 # Things to Cover
 # Definitions
 1. Fork vs Branch
 - Fork is permanent split
 - branch has capabilities to merge back into branches on repository
+2. What is git clone
+- fetch and a merge
+3. what's a fetch and a merge?
+-fetch takes all the changes up to date on the online master -merge takes those changes and
 # Pulling from class repository, pushing to your own repository
 ## Things to do once
 1. Fork class repo > personal online repo